mujahidazamcsm/tgcfwiki/How-to-write-a-plugin-for-tgcf-?.md

 This tutorial is for python developers.
+If you are a general user, you may make a feature request for a plugin you need.

 ## Prerequisites
 - Intermediate level knowledge of Python programming language